Choghur: Georgian Chonguri

 The Chonguri (ჩონგური) is an instrument from Georgia related to the Panduri, but larger and with a peg halfway down the neck.
 It has nylon (traditionally gut) strings.
 Traditional Chonguri lacks frets, which makes the instrument harder to play compared to Panduri and relies on the player's muscle memory and trained ear.
 It originates from West Georgia, primarily Guria, Imereti, Samegrelo and Adjara regions.
 For optimal sound, masters have been using Mulbery tree wood, which has to be dried thoroughly.
-The full process of making a Chonguri usually takes 1-2 years.
+The full process of making a Chonguri usually takes 1–2 years.

-The introduction of the Georgian Chonguri dates back to approx. XVII century, and is thought to have evolved after adding the forth peg to the traditional Panduri.
+The introduction of the Georgian Chonguri dates back to around the 17th century, and is thought to have evolved after adding the fourth peg to the traditional Panduri.

-In today's world, Chonguri has received major upgrades in order to allign with modern demands.
+In today's world, Chonguri has received major upgrades in order to align with modern demands.
 Those used in recording studios and for stage performances have been fitted with metal frets and pegs to ensure accurate sound, as well as XLR-powered sound pickups, which deliver a strong sound amplified by audio interfaces and stage speakers.
 Chonguri plays an important role in modern Ethno Jazz and other similar genres derived from traditional folklore.
 It can be heard on stage alongside Bass, Acoustic and Electric Guitars, as well as various percussion instruments and sometimes a digital synthesizer.

 Chungur

 Chugur (Чугур) from the Caucasus mountains region.

 The Chungur (Чугур) or Chugur is an instrument played in the Caucasus region, especially Dagestan, and related to the Choghur (from Azerbaijan, etc.) and Chonguri (from Georgia).
 It has either four single strings or four doubled courses, or seven strings (doubled courses with the lowest course single).
 It can have a straight peghead (like a saz) or a pegbox with pegs from the side which bends back like a violin scroll.

-The soundholes are usually several small holes in the soundboard in a geometrical pattern.
+The soundholes are usually several small holes in the soundboard in a geometric pattern.
 Traditional ones have tied frets around the neck, and more modern ones have a raised fingerboard with metal inlaid frets.

 The small round body (unlike the spade-shaped chonguri) can be carved from a solid block of wood or made from separate ribs in a round shape like a small lute or domra.